Reviews You Can Rely On

 Credit: Steven Mace

 Some hikers prefer a polypropylene liner sock and a thick wool sock in all their boots.
 This has been a traditional approach to avoiding blisters.
 Other hikers prefer a snug-fitting boot with a thin wool sock.
 Once you start wearing your boots, try a few socks to find out which one works the best for you.
 Models that initially fit well with a thin sock may require a thicker sock for the same fit after you put some miles on them.
 We highly recommend trying out some hiking-specific socks inside your hikers.
 This hiking boots review was completed almost entirely in socks consisting of merino wool/nylon/elastane materials for improved breathability, wicking capabilities, and temperature regulation.
-For full descriptions and comparisons of socks to pair with your boots, check out our complete review of the best hiking socks available.
+For full descriptions and comparisons of socks to pair with your boots, check out our complete review of hiking socks available.

 hiking boots men - even with the salomon's excellent lacing system, you might find...